An Impossibility Result for Reconstruction in a Degree-Corrected Planted-Partition Model: Introduction

-Due to the presence of weights, the offspring in the branching process is governed by a Poisson-mixture.
-Section \ref{sec::broadcasting} deals with these type of branching processes.
-The main theorem (i.e., Theorem \ref{thm::main_broadcasting}) deals with a reconstruction problem on sequences of trees rather than a single random tree as in Theorem $4.1$ in \cite{MoNeSly15}.
+Section \ref{sec::broadcasting} deals with branching processes where the offspring is governed by a Poisson-mixture.
+The main theorem (i.e., Theorem \ref{thm::main_broadcasting}) deals with a reconstruction problem on these branching processes.

 In Section \ref{sec::coupling} we establish a coupling between the local neighbourhood and $T^{\text{Poi}}$.
-This result is different from the coupling in \cite{BoBeJa07}, because we need the weights in the graph and their counterparts in the branching process to be \emph{exactly} the same.
+This result does not follow directly from the coupling in \cite{BoBeJa07}, because we need the weights in the graph and their counterparts in the branching process to be \emph{exactly} the same.

 Finally, in Section \ref{sec::weak} we show that long-range interactions are weak.
 The proof of Lemma \ref{lm::MarkovField} is based on an idea in the proof of Lemma $4.7$ in \cite{MoNeSly15}.
 Note however that (besides the presence of weights) the statement of our Lemma \ref{lm::MarkovField} is slightly stronger than Lemma $4.7$ in \cite{MoNeSly15}, see below for details.